Back to News

 Ah why did I not pay attention when they were building the walls.

-Worse than the fact that these walls exist is the knowledge that we weren’t paying attention as they were built and the current pervasive sense of helplessness.
+Worse than the fact that these walls exist is the knowledge that we weren’t paying attention as they were built, giving way to a pervasive sense of helplessness.

 The walls create an ‘Us vs Them’ situation: we/they whose freedoms are restricted and they/we who build the walls.
 It is the ‘Us vs Them’ situation that many people in our societies feel acutely.